bilfeldt/laravel-route-statistics/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/bilfeldt/laravel-route-statistics/Check%20&%20fix%20styling?label=code%20style)](https://github.com/bilfeldt/laravel-route-statistics/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/bilfeldt/laravel-route-statistics.svg?style=flat-square)](https://packagist.org/packages/bilfeldt/laravel-route-statistics)

+Log how often routes are requested for each user grouped by hours/day/month for easy to understand statistics.

+## Description

-Log requests and group together for aggregated statistics of route usage.
-This package is usefull for getting insight into how is using the application (authenticated user or ip) and what aspects of the application they use.
+Log requests and group them together for aggregated statistics of route usage.
 Grouping requests by route means that this package saves a minimum of data to the database and subsequent purging of old data can improve this even further.

 This package lets you: